mingdche/order-backend/README.md

 # Spring Boot Order Management Backend

-This project is a robust Spring Boot application for managing customer orders, products, and shipments.
+This project is a robust Spring Boot application for managing customer orders, meeting services, and payments.

 The order-backend is designed to provide a comprehensive solution for e-commerce businesses to handle their order processing workflow.
 It offers a set of RESTful APIs that allow for the creation, retrieval, updating, and deletion of orders, and shipments.
 The application is built with a focus on scalability and maintainability, following domain-driven design principles and a clean architecture approach.

 Key features of this application include:
 - Order processing and tracking
 - Subscription management
 - Comsuption management
+- Payment managment

 The application leverages Spring Boot 3.2.3 and Java 17, providing a modern and efficient foundation for building enterprise-grade applications.
 It also includes Spring Data JPA for data persistence, allowing for easy interaction with the underlying database.